 I LEARNED two important things from my Herald-Journal experience: (1) I wasn't a good news reporter and (2) sports were much more fun to play than to write about.
 That's when another lifelong interest came to the fore.

 One of the fun things about growing up in Solvay in the 1940s and '50s was having a movie theater within walking distance.
 Those were the days of the double feature and the large downtown movie houses.
 There were, I think, five theaters in downtown Syracuse.
-And in those days movies played a couple of weeks in the big theaters, then disappeared until they showed up a month or so later in small theaters scattered around Syracuse and surrounding villages.
+And, in those days, movies played a couple of weeks in the big theaters, then disappeared until they showed up a month or so later in small theaters scattered around Syracuse and surrounding villages.

-When I was young there were two small theaters in Solvay – Allen's and Craig's (or the Community).
-A larger theater, located at one of the area's first strip malls, would come along in the 1950s, but I became a movie junkie at Craig's which would change its attractions every two or three days, usually a double feature Wednesday and Thursday, another pair of films Friday and Saturday, and perhaps an MGM musical extravaganza Sunday through Tuesday.
+When I was young there were two small theaters in Solvay — Allen's and Craig's (or the Community).
+A larger theater, located at one of the area's first strip malls, would come along in the 1950s, but I became a movie junkie at Craig's which changed attractions every two or three days, usually a double feature Wednesday and Thursday, another pair of films Friday and Saturday, and perhaps an MGM musical extravaganza Sunday through Tuesday.